ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

     is the usual cutoff for defining "preterm birth."

   For simplicity, we will generally refer to "500g and 2wk categories," with the understanding that there are some exceptions.
-..
-  - There are two 1-week age bins, 36-37 weeks and 37-38 weeks, because 37 weeks
-    is the usual cutoff for defining "preterm birth."
-14 of the 58 LBWSG categories have an age window of 1 week: cat24, cat25, cat35, cat36, cat40,
-    cat42, cat45, cat46, cat47, cat48, cat49, cat50, cat106, cat124.

-  - There are two low-prevalence, high-risk categories (cat2 and cat8) where the age range is 0-24 weeks.

-  Despite the non-uniformity in gestational age cutoffs, for simplicity this documentation page will generally refer to "500g and 2wk categories," with the understanding that some categories span more or less than 2 weeks.

 Details of Relative Risk Estimation
 +++++++++++++++++++++++++++++++++++